ngs-official/fake-token-grab/README.md

 Download the 'config.txt' file, the 'start.bat' file, and finally the 'main.py' file

 **How to use:**
-1. Put your bot's token in the first line of the 'config.txt' file and then your preferred prefix in the second (Don't know how?
+1. Put your bot's token in the first line of the 'config.txt' file and then your preferred prefix in the second (Don't know how to make a bot?
 Look at the 'Other' section below)
 2. Open the 'start.bat' file to start up the bot
 3. Turn on developer mode in settings under the 'Advanced' category
 4. Get the user ID of your target (search up how)